alecesana/Simple-Javascript-Functions/README.md

-# Simple Javascript Functions
+# Javascript FreeCodeCamp

-Js functions written to solve specific tasks, bundled together in a repository for reference and future improvements/generalizations.
+Js functions written to solve specific FreeCodeCamp tasks, bundled together in a repository for reference and future improvements/generalizations.